 Used Car: 2009 Hyundai Santa Fe Review

-The 2009 Hyundai Santa Fe ranks well in its class due to strong safety and reliability ratings, but other competitors in the segment offer better performance or nicer interiors.
+The 2009 Hyundai Santa Fe has good fuel economy and strong safety scores, but other competitors in the segment offer better performance or nicer interiors.

 The 2009 Hyundai Santa Fe is ranked: